mening12001/Harmonica/README.md

 # Harmonica
 # Sinusoidal Symbolic Regression(POC)

 This project is experimental in nature.
 You should view this implementation simply as a proof of concept.
 This "framework" gives you the possibility to define/reveal a function that interpolates a given set of points in terms of sinusoids/harmonics.
 It implements in a way, "lazily", symbolic regression.
+This is an exploration of the frequency space practically.

 As the mathematician Joseph Fourier proved, any given function, no matter how irregular in variation, could be expressed as a weighted summation of sinusoids.
 This can be expressed as fallows: